US media rocked by layoffs amid economic gloom

 Roush of Quinnipiac University says the changes were especially painful for smaller media.

-“CNN, Washington Post, those are not going away, but a smaller company, they have bigger issues, because they’re just smaller and not as well established as a media brand,” he said.
+“CNN, Washington Post, those are not going away, but a smaller company, they have bigger issues, because they’re just smaller and not as well established as a media brand,” he said.—AFP

 Comments